mdefrance/AutoCarver/README.md

 #### Formatting features to de carved

-All features need to be discretized via a Discretizer so AutoCarver can group their modalities.
-Following parameters must be set for Discretizer:
+All features need to be discretized via a `Discretizer` so `AutoCarver` can group their modalities.
+Following parameters must be set for `Discretizer`:

 - `min_freq`, should be set from 0.01 (preciser) to 0.05 (faster, increased stability).
   - *For qualitative features:*  Minimal frequency of a modality, less frequent modalities are grouped in the `default_value='__OTHER__'` modality.